Cancer treatments

 Key facts

-- The cancer treatment or combination of treatments you receive will depend on the type of cancer you have, if it has spread, your general health and your preferences.
+- The cancer treatment you get depends on the type of cancer you have, if it has spread, your general health and your preferences.

 - Cancer treatments that involve medicines are chemotherapy, immunotherapy, hormone therapy and targeted therapy.